Record a Script

 Select

-button is now enabled.
+Stop Recordingbutton in the axe Expert left panel and review the content of the Script panel.
+TheStart Recordingbutton is now enabled.
 Note that the script contains a click event.
-Also note the location of theExport to AGet
+Also note the location of theExport to AGetlink as the second of four buttons on the upper right quadrant of theScriptpanel.

 Select

-to start the CLI export process. axe Expert Extension displays the system file browser.
+Export to CLIto start the CLI export process. axe Expert Extension displays the system file browser.
 Navigate to the folder where you wish to save the CLI script.Provide a meaningful file name, carefully preserving the

-extension and select Save. -
+.jsonextension and select Save.

 The system file browser window is dismissed and a successful save message and the name of the saved file is displayed in the lower left corner of the DevTools window.